leonora1703/MenTor_Leonora/readme.md

 Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.

+## Leonora contribution
+My name is Kumbong Leonora Bih and this is my contribution

 ## 📞 Support